emanuelmutschlechner/phpdesktop/src/cef/README.txt

   Without these files HTML5 accelerated content like 2D canvas, 3D CSS and WebGL will not function.

-* Widevine CDM support.
+* SwiftShader support.
-  * widevinecdmadapter.dll
+  * swiftshader/libEGL.dll
-    Without this file playback of Widevine projected content will not function.
+  * swiftshader/libGLESv2.dll
-    See the CefRegisterWidevineCdm() function in cef_web_plugin.h for usage.
+  Without these files WebGL will not function in software-only mode when the GPU is not available or disabled.

 LICENSING